manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - As individual contributor, developed on-prem middleware as well as large enterprise scale, multi-tenant, distributed, micro-services based cloud applications.
 Developed both front-end UI and back-end infrastructure for PaaS and SaaS products, with focus on back-end.
 Architected and developed several automated product test, release and delivery systems.
 Worked throughout the stack, from using front-end frameworks to develop modern web apps, to back-end development, including storage, access layers, API and middleware SDK.
 Focus and interest primarily in the back-end, specifically in distributed systems and cloud computing.

 - _Software engineering polyglot_.
-Very comfortable with C# and Java.
-Comfortable with Python, Javascript, Typescript.
+Very comfortable with Java, C# and Python.
+ComfortableJavascript, Typescript.
 Learning Go.
 Worked with C, C++ in academic projects and early on in career.

 - _Sharp focus on operational excellence_ to ensure customer success and satisfy SLA requirements.